SRI-CSL/yices2/doc/sphinx/source/context-operations.rst

    - *logic* must be either the name of a logic or the string ``"NONE"``

-   A logic name must be given as a string, using the SMT-LIB conventions.
+   If *logic* is ``"NONE"`` then no theory solvers are included, and the context can only process purely Boolean assertions.
+Otherwse *logic* must be the name of an SMT-LIB logic.
 The logics recognized and supported by Yices are listed in :ref:`smt_logics`.

    If the logic is unrecognized or unsupported, the function leaves the configuration record unchanged and returns -1.
 It returns 0